Strahl Lab Research

 (ii) How is the underlying DNA within this highly compact and repressive chromatin environment made accessible to the protein complexes that utilize it?

-Brian Strahl's lab is addressing these questions by taking advantage of multiple model organisms and through applying a combination of genetic, biochemical and high-throughput proteomic approaches in the context of multiple model organisms (e.g., budding yeast and mammalian cells).
+Brian Strahl's lab is addressing these questions by appyling a combination of genetic, biochemical and high-throughput proteomic approaches in the context of multiple model organisms (e.g., budding yeast and mammalian cells).

 One mechanism that has emerged as a major regulator of the organization and function of chromatin are histone post-translational modifications (PTMs).
 Surprisingly, a vast number of covalent modifications, such as acetylation, methylation, ubiquitylation and phosphorylation exist on histones.

 Numerous studies indicate that these modifications work together in the form of a ‘histone code’ to regulate chromatin-based activities.
-This code functions, in part, through the direct recruitment of protein modifiers to the sites of modification, which then alter the organizational state of chromatin and/or facilitate a biological process (e.g., transcription).
+This code functions, in part, through the direct recruitment of protein modifiers to the sites of modification, which then alter the organizational state of chromatin and/or facilitate a biological process (e.g., transcription or DNA repair).

 A famous example is the recruitment of HP1 (heterochromatin protein 1) to histone H3 that is methylated at lysine 9, resulting in the formation of highly compact, transcriptionally inert heterochromatin in cells (Figure above).